2023 Healthy Housing Mini-Grants: Innovative Strategies to Support Home-Based Child Care Providers

 What are the benefits of being selected?

-The community that is selected will receive support to pursue or implement their child care financing strategy.
+The three awarded communities will receive support to pursue or implement their childcare financing strategy.
 These benefits include but may not be limited to the following:

-- Coaching and support: This opportunity includes the option to access coaching and support from national experts at the National Center for Healthy Housing, Children’s Environmental Health Network, and the National Association for Family Child Care.
+- Coaching and support: 12-16 months of coaching and support from the National Center for Healthy Housing and other national experts who will be invited based on the needs of the selected communities from Children’s Environmental Health Network and the National Association for Family Child Care.

 What is the coaching and support, and are there related grantee expectations to note?

-Coaching and support is not required and will be provided to the grantee on an optional basis.
-This optional support will be provided to the grantee remotely and virtually over the duration of the project period (June 2022 through June 2023) to the grantee on demand in the form of feedback, mentoring, and advice from applicable national experts.
-The grantee will also have the opportunity to share their success and challenges and have their concept featured among national networks.
-The grantee is expected to participate in three informal status updates throughout the project period.
+Coaching and support will be provided to grantees virtually (e.g., via calls and Zoom or Teams meetings) over the duration of the project period (a 12- or 16-month period) to enable grantee access to on demand feedback, mentoring, and advice from applicable national experts.
+Grantees will also have the opportunity to share their success and challenges and have their concept featured among national networks.
+Grantee expectations and learning opportunities may include but are not limited to participation in the following activities:

-The optional coaching calls and support will be customized to the community’s needs, interests, and capacity.
-For example, national experts can help the community assess opportunities to develop or implement their financing strategy.
-NCHH’s coaching and support includes helping to develop needed and effective cross-sector partnerships and helping community-led efforts to promote healthy housing through services to residents, policy changes, and impact evaluation.
+The coaching calls and support will be customized to community needs, interests, and capacity.
+For example, national experts will help communities assess opportunities to develop or implement their financing strategy.
+NCHH’s coaching and support includes helping develop needed and effective cross-sector partnerships and helping community-led efforts to promote healthy housing through services to residents, policy changes, and impact evaluation.
 CEHN is a national multidisciplinary organization whose mission is to protect the developing child from environmental health hazards, promote a healthier environment, and whose work is uniquely informed by a strong basis in pediatric and environmental health science.
 NAFCC is a national nonprofit organization dedicated to promoting high-quality child care by strengthening the profession of family child care for nearly one million paid home-based early learning programs.

 Can a community submit more than one application?